digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

 💡**Note:** Since we are not testing with Release yet, you won't have to propagate changes `type-defintions.yaml` yet.
 This will come later in the development cycle.

-Before we dive into coding, let's take a look at the other essential part of integration development: the test infrastructure.
+Before we dive into coding, let's take a look at the other essential part of developing integration plugins: the integration test infrastructure.

-### Set up testing infrastructure
+### Set up integration test infrastructure

 Make sure you have a test environment of the target system to test your integration.
 For example, you would need a test environment and account to connect to.

 If possible, it is useful to have a local test environment in Docker that is self-contained.

-For AWS, we can set up a local environment using [Localstack](https://localstack.cloud) -- a Docker based environment that supports many of the AWS APIs.
+For AWS, we can set up a local environment inside Docker using [Localstack](https://localstack.cloud) -- an environment that supports many of the AWS APIs.

 Here's a snippet to set up a Docker environment for Localstack.
 Append it to `dev-environment/docker-compose.yaml`, making sure it is defined under `services`.
 (It's Yaml, so double check indentation)